Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 What the market really want is scalability of patient-monitoring parameters!

-The scalability of patient-monitoring parameters is the one being sought after by the market, not scalability of usable connector sockets.
-The act of adding four yellow multi-parameter sockets using the AA-674P expansion box also means adding another four more IBP hardware channels to what are already configured in the AY-663P Input Unit.
+The three MULTI sockets on the AY-663P Input Unit is too little, so customers have to buy the AY-663P Input Unit and AA-674P expansion box in one go.
+The act of adding four MULTI sockets using the AA-674P expansion box also adds another four IBP hardware to the three already configured in AY-663P Input Unit.
 Do you really need seven channels of IBP hardware?
-You have no choice.
+This is indeed quite rare a requirement.

 In the case of Life Scope PT transport monitor, the four additional multi-parameter sockets are made available on the JA-694PA DAU.

-Yellow multi-parameter sockets on JA-694A DAU
+Four yellow MULTI sockets can be found on JA-694A DAU

 Elaborate time-sharing are applied to things that are expensive (high in demand, an asset), and not worth the efforts for things that are cheap (high in supply, a commodity) like a connector socket or a switch!